author

 by Mrs. John Van Vorst, Marie Van Vorst

-She is especially remembered for The Woman Who Toils, a 1903 book written with Marie Van Vorst.
-For that project, the two women worked undercover in factories and workshops so they could describe the lives and labor conditions of working women from direct experience.
-That blend of reporting and social concern made the book an important example of early investigative writing.
+She is best known for The Woman Who Toils (1903), written with Marie Van Vorst after the two women worked undercover in factories to study the lives and conditions of women laborers.
+The book grew out of a magazine series and became a notable example of early investigative writing about industrial labor.